This is a tutorial on how to save a PHP array to a text file.

 There are two ways of doing this.
 One involves encoding the array into a JSON format.
 The other involves the serialize function, which will basically creates a storable representation of a PHP value (in this case, our array).

-- The array is encoded into a JSON string using json_encode.
+- Encode the array into a JSON string using json_encode.

-- This JSON string is saved to the text file in question.
+- Save the JSON string to the text file in question.

-- When we want to load the JSON string from our text file, we use the file_get_contents function.
+- If we want to load the JSON string from our text file, then we can use the file_get_contents function.

-- Finally, we decode the JSON string back into an array using the json_decode function.
+- Finally, we can decode the JSON string back into an array by using the json_decode function.

-Personally, I prefer the method above, simply because the file size will be smaller and JSON is an extremely popular format.
+Personally, I prefer the method above, simply because the file size will be smaller and JSON is a far more portable format.

-Using the serialize method, the following steps are taken:
+Using the serialize method, we can take the following steps.

 - The array is serialized into “storable” string.
 This string represents the structure of our array.